sirji-ai/sirji/messages/README.md

 ## Sirji Messages

-`sirji-messages` is a PyPI package that implements the Sirji message protocol with following highlights:
+`sirji-messages` is a PyPI package that implements the Sirji messaging protocol with the following highlights:

-- Message Factory
+- **Message Factory**: A factory that provides a Message class for a given action.
-- Message Parser
+- **Message Parser**: Parse structured message strings into Python dictionaries for easy access to the message components.
-- Generate Allowed Response Templates
+- **Allowed Response Templates**: Provides the part of the system prompt describing allowed Response Templates for a given agent pair.
-- Custom Exceptions
+- **Custom Exceptions**: A set of custom exceptions thrown by the message parser.
-- Enums for Intuitive References
+- **Enums for Agents and Actions**: Provides easy auto-completion while writing code.

 ## Installation